ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 -In firefox it will use the default codec , this is "video/webm , vp8 opus".

--In chrome it will use the 'video/mp4; codecs="avc3.64001F, mp4a.40.2"' codec.
+-In chrome and opera it will use the 'video/mp4; codecs="avc3.64001F, mp4a.40.2"' codec.

--In chrome you have a switch "use avc3".
+-In chrome and opera you have a switch "use avc3".
 If you turn it off it will use the "video/mp4 , vp9 opus" codec.
 (acv3 is a better codec (smaller files) but can give problems if your computer is a bit slow , you just have to try it.
 And a better codec will not always say that it's a better quality video.)